 Out Magazine 50 Essential Gay Films—Some of the magazines favorite directors, artists, and entertainers voted on the best films attracted to films of the same sex.

-San Francisco State University Films Anyone Serious About Cinema Should See—A faculty poll created a highbrow list of films that should be seen by film students.
+San Francisco State University Films Anyone Serious About Cinema Should See—A faculty poll created a list of films that should be seen by film students.
 This link is from the Internet Archive.

 Sight and Sound Top Films—Starting in 1952, the film magazine polled critics every ten years for their best films of all time.
 The magazine also polled directors starting in 1992.
 This link presents the top films for the polls from 1952-1992.